Value proposition: what it is and how to create one

 What's the difference between a value proposition and a unique selling proposition?

 A value proposition describes the overall benefit customers receive from your product or service.
-A unique selling proposition (USP) focuses specifically on one feature or benefit that competitors don't offer.
+A unique selling proposition (USP) focuses specifically on 1 feature or benefit that competitors don't offer.
 Your USP is often part of your broader value proposition.

 Disclaimer